myfknoll/pubnative-android-mediation-sdk/README.md

 <a name="install"></a>
 # Install

-Clone the repository and import the project into your app.
+Clone the repository and import the `:mediation` project into your app.
+Allow also to import the `:library` one.

 <a name="usage"></a>
 # Usage